-CAUTION: Do not position the leading edge of the sensor deeper in the water than the trailing edge because aeration will occur.
+CAUTION: Do not position the leading edge of the sensor lower than the trailing edge because aeration will occur.

 CAUTION: Do not position the sensor deeper into the water than necessary to avoid increasing drag, spray, and water noise and reducing boat speed.